metwigz/SMU_MSDS/README.md

 # SMU_MSDS
 MSDS 6306 Homework Repository

-This repository was created for the MSDS 6306 class, and is(?) for me to put my completed homework in.
+This repository was created for the MSDS 6306 class, and is for some of my completed homework.

 The current topics in this repository is R programming.